UTS-eResearch/ro-crate-excel/README.md

 xlro will generate:

-- a CATALOG\_$dir.xlsx file in each directory (this is for humans to fill in with metadata about the data)
+- a ro-crate-metadata.xlsx file in each root directory (this is for humans to fill in with metadata about the data)

-- An `ro-crate-preview.html` file summarizing the data using metadata from CATALOG\_$dir.xlsx
+- An `ro-crate-metadata.jsonld` file containing JSON-LD metadata derived from the spreadsbeet some basic file-format information.

-- An `ro-crate-metadata.jsonld` file containing JSON-LD metadata derived from the CATALOG\* files plus some basic file-format information.
+- An `ro-crate-preview.html` file generated from `ro-crate-metadata.jsonld`

 See the examples in `test_data`.